Electric Car Maintenance: What You Need to Know

 As for oil changes, spark plugs and wires and air/fuel filters, these maintenance items are a thing of the past in electric cars because they don’t have these parts.
 Exhaust system maintenance, including the muffler and a catalytic converter, are simply not found in electric vehicles either.

+Check out all the maintenance parts available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on electric car maintenance, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 Photo courtesy of Flickr